greenbits/captains-cake/README.md

 0) Setting up the project,
 1) Give the problem: defining the acceptance criteria,
-2) Iterating on the code base, and
+2) Iterating on imperfect code base, and
 3) Trying to pass the acceptance criteria.

 ## Setting up Dependencies